 - If you’ve topped up your retirement savings to more than R350 000 per annum, you’ll begin to pay tax on any more contributions.
-A TFSA will allow you to supplement your retirement annuity (RA) with R500 000 tax free in your lifetime.
+A TFSA will allow you to supplement your retirement annuity with R500 000 tax-free in your lifetime.

-- Contributing more than the deductible limits to your RA will cause you to lose savings to tax.
-If instead you invest the extra contributions into a TFSA, you could save on tax and contribute to your retirement savings fund.
+- Contributing more than the deductible limits to your retirement annuity will cause you to lose savings to tax.
+If instead, you invest the extra contributions into a TFSA, you could save on tax and contribute to your retirement savings fund.

 The benefits of a Tax-Free Savings account

-With a TFSA, your investment will be tax free – you will not be taxed on interest, dividends or capital gains.
+- With a Tax-Free Savings Account, you will not be taxed on interest, dividends or capital gains.
 As these savings grow over time, you can also look forward to significantly greater returns.

-With a TFSA you can invest up to R33 000 per financial year (maximum R500 000 over a lifetime) into a range of asset classes.
-Should you invest the full R33 000 allowance each year, you would reach the maximum contribution rate of R500 000 within 14 years, but there is no limit on how much interest you can earn with that account.
+- You can invest up to R36 000 per financial year (maximum R500 000 over a lifetime) into a range of asset classes.
+Should you invest the full R36 000 allowance each year, you would reach the maximum contribution rate of R500 000 within 14 years, but there is no limit on how much interest you can earn with that account.

-You don’t have to commit to a specific investment amount or term, and there’s no limit to how much your investment can grow.
-But the real value of a TFSA is that you have access to your funds at any time, tax free, and that the amount you withdraw won’t increase your taxable income.
+- You don’t have to commit to a specific investment amount or term, and there’s no limit to how much your investment can grow.
+But the real value of a Tax-Free Savings Account is that you have access to your funds at any time and that the amount you withdraw won’t increase your taxable income.